Home

 July 2023

 SGH Presentation: SGH's Dave Teffeteller gave a presentation to members of the Trout Unlimited - Gold Rush Chapter highlighting our activities to save the hemlocks, especially those along trout streams, and our longstanding partnership with TU.
-THANKS, DAVE!
+THANKS, DAVE.

-The meeting was held in Dahlonega.
+The meeting was held in Ellijay.

 Sat., July 15